Doctor Who, on BBC One (UK)

 The Doctor almost always has companions with him.
 He's had lots of companions over the years, way too many to mention here, but some of my favorites included Ace, Leela, K-9, and Adric.
 I should say we quite liked many, if not most or all of his female companions.
 Quite.
 Quite.
 Anyway... the fourth Doctor, played by Tom Baker, is generally considered the best.
 That's because he was.
 Oh, Connery doesn't have to be your favorite Bond, but Tom does have to be your favorite Doctor, or else you're just plain wrong.
 I'll leave second favorite up to you; mine's the seventh, played by Sylvester McCoy.
 But really, I think they're all fairly okay.
 Though I'm not greatly familiar with the first or especially the second.

-Actually, there's also an eighth Doctor, but he was just in a TV movie (BBC; IMDb; Wikipedia) in 1996, which could have spawned a new series, but didn't.
-One day I'll have to try to watch it again and write up a review, I guess.
-Meanwhile, I fear I haven't been saying enough about the classic series.
+Actually, there's also an eighth Doctor, but he was just in one TV movie in 1996, which could have spawned a new series, but didn't.
+Anyway, I fear I haven't been saying enough about the classic series.
 I just don't really know how to do it justice, and I certainly can't, in the space I'm willing to give to this entry at present.
 Of course I haven't seen nearly all of the series, and I don't remember what I have seen quite as well as I'd like.
 And anyway, the props and special effects and things could be rather cheesy.
 But still, I love the show, and it deserves a better description than I can give.
 So I guess it's a good thing I've provided plenty of links to other sites, which do a far better job than I ever could (particularly some of the ones on my "Doctor Who links" page)....

-Of course, there have been plenty of specials and things over the years, which aren't directly a part of the overall series, and I'm not sure they're all canonical (but they may be).
+Of course, there have been plenty of specials and things over the years (some probably canonical and some surely not).
 And I certainly haven't seen nearly all of them.
 There was a special between seasons 20 and 21, called The Five Doctors.
 And there was a spin-off series, K-9 and Company, which only had one episode produced.
+And there was a spoof called The Curse of the Fatal Death.
+And in 2013, there was a TV movie called An Adventure in Space and Time, a docudrama about William Hartnell's time as the first Doctor.

 Doctor Who was once again revived in 2005, with the ninth Doctor.
 Some folks reckon it as the same series, even after a 16-year "hiatus" (discounting the TV movie), starting with series/season 27 onward; while others consider it a new series altogether, though everyone considers it the same continuity.
-I essentially consider it the same series, but in other ways it's more convenient to think of it as a new series, so I've got a separate page for it.
+I essentially consider it the same series, but in other ways it's more convenient to think of it as a new series, so I've got a separate page for it (later divided into several pages).
 There's also a show spun off of that, called Torchwood.